dpauwels/WebRTC-client-Virtual-Wall/README.md

   These logs are both written to the console and a file (debugout.txt).
   - On default, this file is downloaded 10 seconds after the page is loaded.
 This time can be set with the parameter log_duration in seconds.
 E.g: ``` https://server:8443/r/1?log_duration=60 ```
   - It is possible to log every available statistic every second.
 Set parameter ``` full_log=true ``` in the URL

+- Enable low-level logging in google-chrome: add the flags ``` --enable-logging --v=1 ```.
+The log file will be created in $HOME/.config/google-chrome/chrome_debug.log